mapbox/cpp/glossary.md

 #### object file

 An object file contains symbols, compiled code, external symbols, and other static data.
 If you are compiling three C++ files – `one.cpp`, `two.cpp`, `three.cpp` – they will be compiled into three object files – `one.o`, `two.o`, `three.o`.
-These can subsequently be combined by a [linker](#linker) and turned into an [executable](#executable).
+These can subsequently be combined by a [linker](#linker) and turned into a [library](#library) or [executable](#executable).

 #### executable

 A binary file and/or program that can be run by a computer.
 This is the outcome of [compiling](#compiler) and [linking](#linker).
+Specifically, an executable has a `main()` function or _entry point_.

 #### posix

-A set of standards for maintaining compatability between Unix-like operating systems. *HELP: not sure how this can be explained from our workflow perspective at Mapbox*
+A set of standards for maintaining compatability between unix-like operating systems.
+Generally posix is synonymous with unix when it comes to what system APIs exist in C/C++ code to interface with the operating system.
+With minor exceptions POSIX APIs work the same on linux and osx.

 #### library

 A set of reusable C++ code that can be shared across projects.
 Libraries can be organized very differently, but typically contain a set of header files (static library) or pre-compiled binaries (dynamic/shared library).

+Opposite of an [executable](#executable), a library does not have a `main()` entry point and, instead, provide a set of functions and classes that can be called by other C/C++ libraries or executables.
+It must include at least a single [header file](#header) so the _calling application_ knows the definition of the interfaces provided.
+A library can be as static archives ([static library](#static-library)) or as a [shared library](#dynamicshared-library).

 #### dynamic/shared library